Jayku88/interns/README.md

 mobilenet.yaml

-this filecontain the enviorment used to run the models
+this file contains the enviroment used to run the models